Political commissar: In the Soviet Union

 On 10 May 1937, the role of political commissar was reinstated in the Red Army, and Military Councils were set up.
 These derived from the political purges in the Soviet armed forces.
 Again, in August 1940, the office of political commissars was abolished, yet the Military Councils continued throughout the Second World War and after.
 Below army level, the edinonachalie (single-command) system was restored.
 In July 1941, consequent to the Red Army's defeats at the war's start, the position of political commissar reappeared.
 The commissars had an influential role as "second commanders" within the military units during this time.
 Their rank and insignia generally paralleled those of officers.
 Because this proved ineffective, General Ivan Konev asked Joseph Stalin to subordinate the political officer to commanding officers: the commissars' work was re-focused to morale-related functions.
 The term "commissar" was abolished in August 1942, and at the company- and regiment-level, the pompolit officer was replaced with the zampolit (deputy for political matters).
 Although no longer known by the original "commissar" title, political officers were retained by all the Soviet Armed Forces, e.g., Army, Navy, Air Force, Strategic Missile Troops, et al., until the dissolution of the Soviet Union in 1991.

+In the officially atheist structures of the Soviet military, a political commissar had a role analogous to that of a religious chaplain.